When and How to Apply

 - Test Results

 Results of the Graduate Record Exam (GRE) are required from applicants to most graduate programs.
 Some programs also require GRE subject exams.
-MBA program applicants are required to submit scores from the Graduate Management Admission Test (GMAT).
+MBA program applicants may have to take the Watson-Glaser.
 Refer to the admission requirements of your prospective degree program to determine which tests are required.
 Results of the GRE are required for all students whose undergraduate GPA is below a B (3.0) average.
+UAF's School Code is 4866

 - Statement of Academic Goals

 Write a statement indicating why you want to study in a particular program.
 Include your qualifications and educational experience.
+You will upload this through the admissions application portal.
 (For applicants to Master's of Education (M.Ed.) programs, a four-to-five-page self-evaluation essay is required.)

 - Letters of Recommendation

-Send at least three letters of recommendation from people able to vouch for your work, character and ability to undertake graduate study and research.
+Your admissions application will request the names and email addresses of at least three letters of recommendation from people able to vouch for your work, character and ability to undertake graduate study and research.
+They will then receive an email where they can upload their letter of recommendation on your behalf.

 - Master of Fine Arts Applicants